 Superfood for the brain

 Dark chocolates are the new brain’s superfood!
 British psychologists have found that flavonoids present in the dark chocolate improve mental health and memory.
 Many doctors have also observed that dark chocolate is beneficial in treating brain injuries.
 Chocolates contain a compound called phenylethylamine (PEA).
 This is similar to the chemical that brain produces when you are in love.
-This compound encourages your brain to release more feel-good hormones called endorphins.
+This compound encourages your brain to release more feel-good hormones called endorphins, helping manage stress.

 Dark chocolatesare packed with antioxidants which in turn reduces inflammation.
 This helps improve cardiovascular functions.
 Many studies prove that there is a reduction in risk of stroke with the controlled consumption of chocolate.